-ECC also offers a study program for the WorkKeys® exams called Key Train.
+ECC also offers a study program for the WorkKeys® exams called WorkKeys curriculum.
 Call the Career Development Services Office, Building B, Room B120, 847-214-7399, or visit career development services for more information.

-Successful completion of the WorkKeys® assessments in Applied Mathematics, Locating Information and Reading for Information can lead to earning a National Career Readiness Certificate (ACT NCRC), credential earned by more than 2.3 million people across the United States.
+Successful completion of the WorkKeys® assessments in Applied Mathematics, Graphic Literacy, and Work Place Documents can lead to earning a National Career Readiness Certificate (ACT NCRC), credential earned by more than 2.3 million people across the United States.

 Before registering, read the following information:

-- WorkKeys® exams are administered by appointment in the testing center, Building B, Room B115.
+- WorkKeys® exams are administered by appointment in the testing center, Building B, Room B115 on Tuesdays and Thursdays.